 Here’s another example of a similar scenario.
 Again the lens is focussed at 3 metres.
 The branches in the top left corner are 3-4 metres behind the plane of focus, in the area where astigmatism would affect them.
 The result is not too bad; relatively little nervousness.
 FC is not too bad here either: in the worse case because the corners come into focus fractionally behind the centre, the blur on the corners may be reduced if the corner detail is behind the central subject.
 Possibly this is slightly visible here, but it seems that the only danger case is when the background is just behind the subject plane.

 Flare and Sunstars

-Here’s a preliminary take: and aperture series from f4 to f11 of sunstars, positioned to make flare as bad as it can be in these conditions:
+Here’s the first aperture series from f4 to f11 of sunstars, positioned to make flare as bad as it can be in these conditions:

 The sun here is almost entirely in the open, in the middle of the day which is the worst case for veiling flare and artefacts with sunstars.
 I moved the sun around to get the worst possible result.
 The only really noticeable artefact is the magenta tint to the right of the stars, and possible the “ghost” rays in the f11 image.
 There is a bit of light colour blobbing happening at wider apertures.
 You can also see some colour effects in ghost rays, and in the sample below, that I’m guessing are sensor reflections.
 They are not common on the A7rII but as on any digital camera they can happen.
 This is very impressive performance, better I think than the Loxia 35 or Loxia 50.